BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 † Recommended preferentially when proteinuria ≥3.0 g.

-Select treatment approach from the 2024 ACR Guidelines summary for lupus nephritis1,4
+• Select treatment algorithm from the 2024 ACR guidelines for lupus nephritisSUP3,5

 For the treatment of active, newly diagnosed, or flaring Class III/IV ± V lupus nephritis